jvandonsel/beacon/README.md

 >Flashing red, snow instead.
 </em>

 The Berkeley Beacon also will flash red during baseball season to indicate that the Red Sox home game has been canceled.
+My ESP32 beacon doesn't.

 ## Materials
 -  A lantern.
 I acquired an old ship's lantern on EBay